kgamer007/03-jquery-and-events/kevin-chris-LAB3/scripts/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
+Credit: Chris H, Kevin H
+1:30- Finished lab.
+9-11:30- Finished half the TODOs
+11:30-1:30- Finished the last of the TODOs with switched partners.